Craig Windham

 He is the author of Reggie Lewis: Quiet Grace, a biography of the late Boston Celtics star.

 Windham got his start in radio while he was a student majoring in government at the College of William and Mary.
 He went on to earn a Master of Arts and a Ph.D. in counseling from The George Washington University, in Washington, D.C.
 Windham is a licensed clinical professional counselor and works with adolescents.
-His dissertation and ongoing research focus on the use of social media and online communication by teenagers.
+His dissertation and ongoing research focused on the use of social media and online communication by teenagers.